'They are my girlfriends' - Haaland sleeping with match balls as he shuts down transfer talk | Goal.com

 Erling Haaland has already scored five hat-tricks for Red Bull Salzburg this season, taking his tally to 26 goals from just 18 games in all competitions so far.

-As is tradition, a hat-trick hero gets to take home the match ball, but the 19-year-old does a bit more than that.
+As is tradition, a hat-trick hero gets to take home the match ball, but the 19-year-old does a bit more than that with them.

 “They lie in bed and I sleep well with them,” Haaland told Dagbladet.
 “I look at them every day.
 The best thing is to score goals.